 - 3 tablespoons extra virgin olive oil

-- 1 small boule loaf of bread cut into 1-inch cubes (make them twice the size of crutons)
+- 1 small boule or crusty loaf, cut into 1-inch cubes

 - 1 teaspoon kosher salt